“I will say to the prisoners, ‘Come out in freedom,’ and to those in darkness, ‘Come into the light.'” (Isaiah 49:9)

 Antiochus IV defiled the Jewish Temple by offering a pig on its altar, erected an altar to Jupiter, and prohibited the Jews from Temple worship.

 “Women who insisted that their sons be circumcised were killed along with their babies.
 Brides were forced to sleep with Greek officers before they could be with their husbands.
 Jews were required to eat pork and sacrifice pigs to the Greek gods.
-The teaching of Torah became a capital crime,” writes Rabbi Shimon Apisdorf in an online Torah blog.
+The teaching of Torah became a capital crime,” writes Rabbi Shimon Apisdorf in a Torah blog.

-Although a great darkness had come over Judah and Jerusalem, “most Jews did anything and everything to remain Jewish,” Apisdorf adds, including studying Scripture and even getting married in secret.
+Although a great darkness had come over Judah and Jerusalem, “most Jews did anything and everything to remain Jewish,” Apisdorf adds, including studying Scripture and getting married in secret.

 The Rise of Righteousness